About This Manual¶

-- Beginners, who want to use Extbase and Fluid right as a basis for their own extensions.
+- Beginners who want to use Extbase and Fluid right as a basis for their extensions.

 Structure of this book¶

-- Basic Design Principles begins with an overview of the concepts of object oriented programming, which are essential for working with Extbase.
-After that, we dive into Domain-Driven Design, a programming paradigm which is a core principle of Extbase.
-After that, you’ll learn the design pattern Model-View-Controller, which is the technical basis of every Extbase Extension.
-Finally, the chapter explains Test-Driven Development to the reader.
+- Basic design principles begins with an overview of object-oriented programming concepts, which are essential for working with Extbase.
+After that, we dive into domain-driven design, a programming paradigm that is a core principle of Extbase.
+After that, you’ll learn the design pattern model-view-controller, which is the technical basis of every Extbase Extension.
+Finally, the chapter explains test-driven development to the reader.

-- A journey Through the Blog Example should give you a feeling how the concepts from chapter 2 are implemented in Extbase.
+- A journey through the blog example should give you a feeling of how the concepts from chapter 2 are implemented in Extbase.
 Based on a provided example extension, we explain how a blog post is created and progresses through various stages until it is displayed.

 - A basic installation leads you through the installation of Extbase and Fluid.
-To make extension development as effective as possible, we give suggestions for development environments as well as tips and tricks for debugging.
+To make extension development as effective as possible, we give suggestions for development environments and tips and tricks for debugging.

 - Controlling the flow with controllers After chapters 5 and 6 have explained the model layer in detail, we focus on the controller layer of the extension.

-- Internationalization, Validation and Security deals with advanced topics and tasks.
-This includes the multilingual capabilities of extensions, the validation of data, and the handling of security aspects.
+- Internationalization, validation and security deals with advanced topics and tasks.
+This includes the multilingual capabilities of extensions, data validation, and the handling of security aspects.

 After the main chapters, several smaller chapters give insight into additional Extbase features: